Medical Expense Reimbursement

-To participate in the HCFSA, you must actively enroll each year and select an annual contribution amount (between $120 and $2,700) to be deducted from your pay on a pre-tax basis in equal amounts each pay period.
-This account is available if you are enrolled in the Classic option of the Health Plan or if you have waived coverage in the Marathon Petroleum Health Plan.
+To participate in the HCFSA, you must actively enroll each year and select an annual contribution amount (between $120 and $2,850) to be deducted from your pay on a pre-tax basis in equal amounts each pay period.
+This account is available if you are enrolled in the Classic Health Plan option, Kaiser HMO option, or if you have waived Health coverage.
 It’s important that you select your contribution amount carefully because IRS regulations require that you forfeit any HCFSA funds that aren’t used to reimburse eligible expenses by the filing deadline.

 - Health Savings Account (HSA)

 The Health Savings Account, administered by Fidelity, is a triple-tax advantaged account that you can use to pay for qualified health-related expenses, including copays, coinsurance and deductibles for medical, prescription drug, dental and vision expenses.
 You are eligible to open an HSA only if you enroll in the Saver HSA option of the Health Plan.